 - ¾ cup Korean rice cakes soaked in warm water

-- 1 tbsp avocado oil or any neutral oil
+- 1 tablespoon vegetable oil or any neutral oil

 - Soak rice cakes in warm water and set aside.
 When ready to cook, strain out the water.

-- Slice chicken thighs into bite size pieces, about 6-8 pieces depending on how large the thigh is.
-Transfer to a large bowl.
-Mix Marinade ingredients (as listed above) into chicken and set aside to marinate for 10 minutes or longer.
+- Slice chicken thighs into bite size pieces, about 1.5-inch wide.
+Then transfer chicken pieces to a large bowl.
+In a small mixing bowl, combine Sauce ingredients and pour on top of chicken.
+Set aside to marinate for 10 minutes or longer.

-- In a pan set over medium heat, add avocado oil followed by sliced onions.
+- In a large pan or cast iron pan set over medium heat, add vegetable oil followed by sliced onions.
 Cook until onions are translucent.
-Next mix in carrots, cabbage, rice cakes and perilla leaves.
-Cook until cabbage has softened.